An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 Chip vendors also supply an application programming interface (API), which is used by the NOS to control interactions with the ASIC.
 These vendors may also include an SDK (Software Development Kit) to program the ASIC, such as to set up a VLAN or ACL entry.
 Broadcom, for example, recently released SDK Logical Table (SDKLT), which is an open source SDK that’s intended to enable a high level of programmability for its chipsets.

-Defining an “Open” Switch
+Defining a Generic Switch

-The Myriad Benefits of Open, Disaggregated Networking
+The Myriad Benefits of Disaggregated Networking

 ELIMINATE VENDOR LOCK-IN